Skip to content

 TIP

 The append strategy allows you to keep a version history of your data, as it will keep appending the new rows to the destination table.
-You can use it to build SCD Type 2 tables, for example.
+You can use it to build Slowly Changing Dimensions (SCD) Type 2 tables, for example.

 Merge

 Merge will merge the new rows with the existing rows in the destination table, insert the new ones and update the existing ones with the new values.
-By default, it will merge all the rows, in order to use it as an incremental strategy, you should provide an incremental_key as well as a primary_key to find the right rows to update.
+By default, it will merge all the rows.
+If you'd like to use it as an incremental strategy, you should provide an incremental_key as well as a primary_key to find the right rows to update.

 The following example below will merge the new rows from the my_schema.some_data table in Postgres to the my_schema.some_data table in BigQuery, only where there's a new table.